Vision Zero (New York City): Results

 There was a reduction in traffic fatalities in the year 2014, but the reaction was mixed.
 Transit union officials say that bus drivers are persecuted through this law, and that they should be treated like government officials and not be charged criminally.
-Opponents say that buses killed at least 9 of the 132 pedestrians in 2014 and that they should therefore be investigated like anyone else.
+Opponents say that bus drivers killed at least 9 of the 132 pedestrians in 2014 and that they should therefore be investigated like anyone else.

-Traffic injuries and traffic crashes in New York City under Mayor de Blasio have been increasing, though deaths have decreased.
-In 2019 there has been criticism of de Blasio's initiative stemming from an increase in bicyclist fatalities from collisions with motor vehicles to fifteen as of July 2019, as compared to ten in all of 2018.
+Traffic injuries and traffic crashes in New York City under Mayor de Blasio had increased, though deaths have decreased.
+In 2019 there had been criticism of de Blasio's initiative stemming from an increase in bicyclist fatalities from collisions with motor vehicles to fifteen as of July 2019, as compared to ten in all of 2018.
+A 2024 study in the American Journal of Public Health found that, as a result of Vision Zero, Medicaid expenses related to traffic injuries in New York City had decreased from $762 million in 2014 to $671 million in 2018.